Last updated on June 9th, 2023 at 11:03 am

 Throughout the pandemic, consumers have relied on digital services to navigate the most difficult period of their lives.
-From using messaging tools and video platforms for work as well as to connect with friends and family, video streaming to stay entertained and healthy with online fitness classes, or even to simply try new things.
-Overall, people have turned to applications to cling to some sort of normality.
+From using messaging tools and video platforms for work as well as to connect with friends and family, video streaming to stay entertained and healthy with online fitness classes, or even simply trying new things.
+Overall, people have turned to applications to cling to some sort of normality, resulting in the desire for a new total application experience.

 The recent App Attention Index 2021: Who takes the rap for the app? report revealed the number of applications people are using regularly has soared by 30% compared to two years ago.
 People are using more applications, more regularly, to help with more things.